Do you have a specific question about the CSPA workshop? Find answers to the most common questions below.

 Yes.
 Students are eligible to apply during their final year of high school and attend the summer immediately following their high school graduation.
 Preference is given to students who apply in their senior and junior years.

-Will you accept applications after the deadline?
+Will you accept applications after the priority application deadline?

-Students will be selected on a rolling basis, with the first notifications of acceptance going out in March.
-We will continue to accept and review applications after the deadline for as long as seats remain available.
-Some applicants may be added to a waitlist due to the high volume of applicants.
+Students are selected on a rolling basis.
+We continue to accept and review applications after the priority deadline for as long as spots remain available.
+We encourage students to apply before the priority application deadline to ensure early consideration.

 The application requires writing samples.
 Do they have to be journalism pieces?